 Home » Our People » Profile

-Kristen is a stakeholder engagement consultant with an extensive background in sales, marketing and relationship building.
-She has seen business partnerships from all angles, spanning education, corporate, sport and professional associations.
+Kristen is a marketing, business development consultant with an extensive background in stakeholder management to drive growth.
+Kristen has sourced and secured mutually beneficial business partnerships for over 25 years spanning education, corporate, sport and professional associations.

-Kristen leads an active lifestyle and enjoys regular participation in dance, yoga and nature walks.
-She is a Calisthenics coach and National Calisthenics Adjudicator.
-Kristen developed a recreational adult Califit class which she coaches weekly for the positive community social and health benefits.
+Kristen has always led an active lifestyle and enjoys regular participation in dance, yoga, pilates and nature walks.
+A Calisthenics Coach and National Calisthenics Adjudicator, Kristen developed and piloted a modified “Califit” program which is enjoyed by many participants today.
+She coaches weekly sessions for the positive social and health benefits it creates.

 Kristen is a sales and marketing consultant and has been the key collaborator behind numerous successful partnerships and innovative sponsorships.
-With a reputation for her ability to connect with clients and stakeholders to create impactful, long-lasting partnerships in the education sector, Kristen founded two consulting firms Sponsorship Matters and Eddee which specialise in helping companies and schools to develop and execute creative strategies that enhance their market presence and foster strong, collaborative relationships.
-Outside of her consulting work, Kristen also has a role at the HTAV as Manager, Partner Relationships.
-She is an advocate for access to quality education and continuous learning and is currently on the Advisory Council of the Amaroo Foundation.
+With a reputation for her ability to connect with clients and stakeholders to create impactful, long-lasting partnerships in the education sector, Kristen founded two consulting firms Sponsorship Matters and Eddee which specialise in helping organisations and schools to develop creative strategies that enhance their market presence and foster community engagement.

-Education stakeholder engagement, sponsorship and strategic partnership sourcing and development, health and physical education, performing arts, coaching.
+Education and business stakeholder engagement.
+Sponsorship and strategic partnership development and implementation.
+Health and wellbeing project management, event facilitation, physical education, performing arts teaching and coaching.

-Bachelor of Education Physical Education and Modern Dance (Secondary), 1987–1991
+Deakin University – Bachelor of Education Physical Education and Modern Dance (Secondary)

 Adrian is an experienced sport and recreation leader with over 25 years’ experience in community development, facility management, and strategic sector advocacy, driving inclusive, active, and connected communities across Australia.